-The Mexican American Advisory Board is a group of faculty dedicated to the strengthening and overall success of Mexican American Studies at the University of Texas-Pan American.
-In early 2008, Dr. Stephanie Alvarez (Modern Languages and Literature) and Dr. Sonia Hernandez (History & Philosophy) began meeting to revise the curriculum for the Mexican American Heritage Program major and minor.
+Mexican American Studies at University of Texas- Rio Grande Valley is an interdisciplinary program comprised of faculty from five different colleges.
+While the Mexican American Heritage Major has a forty year existence throughout the history of the university, in early 2008 Dr. Stephanie Alvarez (Modern Languages and Literature) and Dr. Sonia Hernandez (History & Philosophy) began meeting to revise the curriculum for the Mexican American Heritage Program major and minor.
 Dr. Jennifer Mata (History & Philosophy) Edna Ochoa (Modern Languages and Literature) and Emmy Pérez (English) then joined this effort to revitalize this important area of study in the Fall of 2008; Dr. Marci McMahon (English) joined the Advisory Board in the spring of 2009.
+The Advisory Board is a group of faculty dedicated to the strengthening and overall success of Mexican American Studies at UTRGV.
 The Advisory Board submitted the newly revised interdisciplinary degree plan to the University Curriculum Committee and received approval in late Spring of 2009.
 This formally changed the program from Mexican American Heritage to Mexican American Studies, and revised the MAS minor.
-This group of faculty has also been successful in aligning the major to South Texas College’s Associate Degree in Mexican American Studies.
-The group has also been pro-active in compiling a list of all UTPA courses related to the Mexican American and Latina/o experience and plans to identify all faculty members with research and teaching expertise in this area in the hopes of creating faculty affiliates to MAS.
-The MAS Advisory Board has also approved a Graduate Certificate in Mexican American Studies.

 Francisco Guajardo is an Associate Professor of Educational Leadership at the University of Texas Pan American.
 He is from the border, having been born in Rio Bravo, Tamaulipas and raised in the rural community of Elsa, Texas.
 He is a graduate of Edcouch-Elsa High School, where he also worked as a teacher and administrator, and is a founding member of the Llano Grande Center for Research and Development.
 He is also a founding member of the Center for Bilingual Studies at UTPA, and a founder of the Community Learning Exchange, a national initiative that works to bring community together.
 His research agenda focuses on community leadership and community building.